Lanzarote, Canary Islands

 Saramago's presence in Lanzarote from 1992 to 2010 (the year of his death) focused media attention on the writer's exiled life, especially in the period following the award of the Nobel Prize for Literature, in 1998.

-Today, Saramago's legacy is immortalized on a universal scale on every page of the books he wrote.
-After his death, in tangible terms, real estate, whatever, Lanzarote preserved little more the house of Saramago and Pilar, with their library, the writer's office and other common spaces, including a balcony that overlooks a lush garden overlooking the Atlantic.
+After his death, in tangible terms, real estate-wise, whatever that may be, Lanzarote preserved little more than Saramago and Pilar's house, with their library, the writer's office and other common spaces, including a balcony overlooking a lush garden with views over the Atlantic.

 This heritage does not compete with the one left by César Manrique, in such an abundant and diversified way that, at a certain point, it gives us the sensation of blending in with the island.